TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-11-07-how-to-measure-your-type-coverage.md

 private $addressCallable;
 ```

 This code has 100 % type declaration coverage.
 How is that possible?
-Nullable, union and callable docblock type declarations are valid and the most strict types.
+Nullable, union, and callable docblock type declarations are valid and the most strict types.

 Pretty simple, right?

 <br>

-We can run type coverage easily with PHPStan on any project, however legacy or magic - no autoloading needed.
+We can run the type coverage check quickly with PHPStan on any project.
+Even if it's legacy or full of magic - no autoloading is needed.

 <br>

 ## I love this Metric, Because...

-* it is **fast** - we known instantly the result
+* it is **fast** - we know instantly the result
-* it is **simple** - we known the value is between 0-100
+* it is **simple** - we know the value is between 0-100
-* it is **explanatory** - we know the potential type is missing, and where exactly we can fix it
+* it is **explanatory** - we know the potential type is missing, and where exactly can we fix it
-* it is **code sustainability predictor** - based on this number, we know how easy or complicated will be to work with the codebase
+* it is **code sustainability predictor** - based on this number, we know how easy or complicated it will be to work with the codebase

 ## 3 Steps to Measure it?

-There type coverage is measured by 3 custom PHPStan rules with 3 custom [collectors](https://phpstan.org/developing-extensions/collectors).
-They work exactly the same way as described above in the code sample.
+The type coverage is measured by 3 custom PHPStan rules with 3 custom [collectors](https://phpstan.org/developing-extensions/collectors).
+They work the same way as described above in the code sample.

 1. Install the `symplify/phpstan-rules` package